Zeninari/Simple-TCU-Presence-Maker/README.md

 1. Put in the information into the `config.json`.
 2. Use the setup provided by the terminal on first setup (**_or if one is missing or invalid_**) to set what you want to use without having to touch the `config.json`. the only thing you cannot set maually during this process is OCR cordinates, and the update interval.

+### Step 3: Optional: Persistent OCR Models (Tesseract):

+By default, **TCU Status** downloads the required Tesseract OCR models into a **temporary embedded folder** each time it runs.
+This keeps the program lightweight — but the downloaded files are deleted when you close the bot.

+If you’d like to **keep the OCR data permanently** (to avoid redownloading or work offline), you can set up a persistent folder.
+To do this, copy the `Tesseract-OCR` folder from the **source** and place it next to the executable.

+Your directory should look like this:

+📂 TCU_Bot/<br>
+├── TCU_Bot.exe<br>
+├── 📁 Tesseract-OCR/<br>
+│ ├── tesseract.exe<br>
+│ ├── (all required dll's)<br>
+│ └── 📁 tessdata/<br>
+│ ├── eng.traineddata<br>
+│ └── . . .

 ---

 ### Option 1: Run the Executable